DocYouMent-Program for women

 Find out more about applying for PRE-DocYouMent

-Our PRE-DocYouMent module is specifically aimed at female students of the RUB Faculty of Medicine who are in an early phase of their studies, the preclinical phase.
-We would like to point out that our other DocYouMent modules, e.g. the one for female doctoral students, may be more suitable for you.
-If you have any questions, you can contact us at any time by e-mail or telephone.
+Our PRE-DocYouMent module is specifically designed for female students of the Medical Faculty at RUB, particularly those in the early phase of their studies, the pre-clinical stage.
+Please note that our other DocYouMent modules, such as the one for doctoral candidates, may be more suitable for you.

 Deadline and application